Hoosat-Oy/hoohash-miner/README.md

 To remove a plugin, you simply remove the corresponding `dll`/`so` for the directory of the miner.

-- `libkaspacuda.so`, `libkaspacuda.dll`: Cuda support for hoohash-miner
+- `libhoohashcuda.so`, `libhoohashcuda.dll`: Cuda support for hoohash-miner
-- `libkaspaopencl.so`, `libkaspaopencl.dll`: OpenCL support for hoohash-miner
+- `libhoohashopencl.so`, `libhoohashopencl.dll`: OpenCL support for hoohash-miner

 # Usage